 From Washington to London, policymakers representing about 40% of the global economy are on edge as they assess the risks to growth and inflation from tariffs and disrupted trade flows.

 Escalating tensions in the Middle East have added to their confusion.
-The Organization for Economic Cooperation and Development (OECD) has cut its global growth forecasts and warned that trade protectionism is contributing to rising inflationary pressures.
+The Organisation for Economic Co-operation and Development (OECD) has downgraded its global growth forecast and warned that trade protectionism is contributing to rising inflationary pressures.

-Investors will be focused on the Fed's interest rate decision at its policy meeting on June 18, with expectations that the key interest rate will remain unchanged, despite criticism from President Donald Trump, who has repeatedly called for the Fed to cut its benchmark rate by a full percentage point.
+Investors will be focused on the interest rate decision at the Fed's policy meeting on June 18, with expectations that the key interest rate will remain unchanged, despite criticism from President Donald Trump, who has repeatedly called for the Fed to cut its benchmark interest rate by a full percentage point.

 Recent economic data shows the job market remains strong and inflation remains low, giving the Fed more reason to wait.

-"No Federal Open Market Committee (FOMC) officials support a change in policy, so the Fed is likely to decide to keep interest rates unchanged," said Michael Feroli, chief economist at JPMorgan Chase in the US.
+"No Federal Open Market Committee (FOMC) officials support a change in policy, so it is likely that the Fed will decide to keep interest rates unchanged," said Michael Feroli, chief economist at JPMorgan Chase in the US.

 FOMC members want to know how the economy will react to the White House's tariffs before making any policy moves.